Bruno-Gomes-QA/SnifferPy/docs/index.md

 # Getting Started 🚀

 ## 📌 Overview
 **SnifferPy** is a lightweight and powerful Python library for profiling function calls globally.
-It captures function executions, arguments, return values, and execution times, providing a structured JSON report and optional logging.
+It captures function executions, arguments, return values, execution times, CPU, memory usage, and more, providing a structured JSON report and optional logging.

 ---